KursatCodes/KursatCodes/README.md

 - 🌱 I’m currently learning and writing Kotlin
 - 💞️ I’m looking to collaborate on Kotlin and Java
 - 👀 You can reach me my e-mail adress kgokgun94@gmail.com
-- 📫 How to reach me github :)

 <!---
 KursatCodes/KursatCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.